top of page

 Sulphide deposit discovered

 During a cruise in March 2025, with the help of Ægir at 2800 metres below sea level, an inactive sulphide deposit was found.
-Onboard was scientists from the University of Bergen as partners in the EMINENT project, together with the Norwegian Offshore Directorate.
+On board the ship were scientists from the University of Bergen as partners in the EMINENT project, together with the Norwegian Offshore Directorate.
 The deposit is on the Knipovich Ridge, west of Svalbard, and is named Gygra.
 Its location is close to the Jøtul Vent Field.

-Expeditions were carried out in the area in December 2024 and March 2025 onboard the RV Kronprins Haakon and preliminary tests were carried out on the ship.
+Expeditions were carried out in the area in December 2024 and March 2025 aboard the RV Kronprins Haakon and preliminary tests were carried out on the ship.

 Read more about this find from the Norwegian Offshore Directorate.